AndyWilliams682/discord_bot/README.md

 # discord_bot
-A project for learning Rust and creating a bot for Discord
+A project for learning Rust and creating a bot for Discord with the Serenity crate.